Home » Indian History » Partition of Bengal,1905

 • The religious schisms resulting from the partition also contributed to the formation of the Muslim League in 1906.

-During Lord Curzon’s tenure as Viceroy of India from 1899 to 1905, he left a lasting impact on the country’s history.
-His decision to announce the Partition of Bengal in 1905 sparked widespread protests, marking a contentious period.
+During Lord Curzon’s tenure as Viceroy of India from 1899 to 1905, he left a lasting impact on the country’s history as it was his decision to announce the Partition of Bengal in 1905 sparked widespread protests, marking a contentious period, he did so by citing the reasons for difficulty in administration of such large area and population.
 However, amid the turmoil, Curzon demonstrated an unmatched understanding of India, as recognized by his contemporaries due to his extensive knowledge.
 Notably, he authored three insightful books on Asian issues.

 Under his rule, several significant milestones were achieved, including the implementation of the Calcutta Corporation Act in 1899, the establishment of the University Commission and Police Commission in 1902, the passing of the Ancient Monuments Preservation Act in 1904, and the initiation of Younghusband’s mission to Tibet in 1904.
 These events collectively shaped India’s trajectory during his administration.